cjdev/ansible-pexpect/README.md

   - ansible

 You can also apply the patch file to your install of pexpect in order to silent expect input (like passwords)

+The patchfile currently only works against pexpect 2.4 (3.x support pending)